nina-grant/Atmospheric-Teleconnection-Model/README.md

 ## Run `preprocess.ipynb`
-1. Navigate to `/scratch` or `/home` directory.
+1. Navigate to your `/scratch` or `/home` directory.
+   - It's recommended to work in `/scratch` and transfer your final files to `/home` when you're done.
-2. Create new folders for the model files and the output.
+2. Create new folders for the model files and the output files.
-3. Download the model files from GitHub
+3. Download the model files from [GitHub](https://github.com/jsb288/Atmospheric-Teleconnection-Model).
 4. Upload the PyGCM files to your new `/Model` folder.
-5. Open `preprocess.ipynb` and select the PyGCM environment by changing the kernel if needed.
+5. Open `preprocess.ipynb` and select the PyGCM environment by changing the kernel, if needed.
-6. Recommended to work in `/scratch` and transfer final files to `/home`.

 ### A note on directories
 - Your personal /home directory is in /home/<NetID>.
 You have 100 GB of backed-up storage there.
 - Your temporary /scratch directory is in /scratch/<NetID>.
 You have 1 TB of space there.
-- This is the best location for running your jobs because you have more space than in your /home directory and you can have multiple jobs or tasks concurrently reading and writing.
+- /scratch is the best location for running your jobs because you have more space than in your /home directory and you can have multiple jobs or tasks concurrently reading and writing.
 The trade-off for performance and extra space in this directory is that nothing in the /scratch directory is backed up.
 If you delete files in your /scratch directory, they cannot be recovered.

 ## Recommended Workflow
 1. Create a new folder for each experiment within `/scratch/$USER/Model`.
 (Try to use descriptive and specific names).
 2. Copy the default versions of `preprocess`, `RunModel`, and `subs1_util` into the new experiment folder.
 3. Make your edits and run `preprocess` to generate the input files.
 4. Edit `RunModel` and generate a `.py` version:

-    Ex: `jupyter nbconvert --to script /scratch/$USER/Model/RunModel.Total.ipynb --output RunModelConverted` You can run it with or without the --output option and name the output file whatever you want.
+   Ex: `jupyter nbconvert --to script /scratch/$USER/Model/RunModel.Total.ipynb --output RunModelConverted`

+   You can run it with or without the --output option and name the output file whatever you want.
-5. Run the `sbatch` script and modify the path for the log files, if necessary.
+6. Run the `sbatch` script and modify the path for the log file.
-6. Save the job ID# for future reference and troubleshooting.
+7. Save the job ID# for future reference and troubleshooting.
-7. Postprocess the output (e.g., convert sigma to pressure).
+8. Postprocess the output (e.g., convert sigma to pressure).

 Also see the creator's workflow instructions below.
 The instructions above have been modified for use on Amarel.